zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  A child process with the path %s has received data %s to it - usually done interally by ProcessManager.
+  A child process from _path_ has received data of _data_ - usually done interally by ProcessManager.

   **Action:**